Lewis Ralph Jones

 Lewis Ralph Jones (December 5, 1864 – April 1, 1945) was an American botanist and agricultural biologist.

 Jones was born in Brandon, Wisconsin.
 He was a professor of plant pathology from 1904 to 1935 at the University of Wisconsin.
-Jones died in Orlando, Florida.
+Jones was elected to the United States National Academy of Sciences in 1920 and the American Philosophical Society in 1925.
+He died in Orlando, Florida.

 Family

 Jones' second wife was Anna May Clark, a fellow botanist.